-This book combines extensive archival research, historical, and contemporary sources to how Smith's ideas were read, taught, and politically appropriated in America from the eighteenth century to today.
-Broadly speaking, this book shows how the idea of Adam Smith as the “father of economics” and icon of a familiar political creed centered on rational self-interest and the power of free markets is an historical invention.
-More specifically, I show how substantive claims about Smith’s contribution, legacy, and importance are the products of continual contestation, shaped by the political demands of national identity formation, policy making, and intellectual legitimation throughout history.
+This book is the first of its kind to trace the reception of Adam Smith’s ideas in American political thought and intellectual history.
+Combining extensive archival, historical, and contemporary sources, I chart how Smith’s ideas were read, taught, interpreted, and debated.
+Broadly speaking, this book shows how the idea of Adam Smith as the “Father of Economics” and icon of a political creed centered on rational self-interest and the power of free markets is an historical invention.
+More specifically, I show how substantive claims about Smiths’ contribution, legacy, and importance are the products of continual contestation, shaped by the political demands of national identity formation, policy making, and intellectual legitimation throughout history.

 Repudiating interpretations of Smith “as if he were a co-conspirer of Chicago-style thinking,” and attempting to “free [him] from a ‘reputation’ as a Chicago-style economics professor avant la lettre” continues to fuel much of revisionist Smith scholarship.
 This article challenges the idea that the “Chicago Smith” is simply a misinterpretation of Smith’s ideas.
 To that end, it reexamines the role that the Chicago School of economics played in developing and propounding a distinct vision of Adam Smith, not only within the profession of economics, but also for the broader American public in the twentieth century.
 My claim is that the readings, teachings, and interpretations of Smith from Chicago economists across different generations amount to more than just superficial symbolism, claims of intellectual authority, or rhetorical window-dressing.
 Rather, Chicago’s engagement with Smith’s ideas constitute important interpretative and substantive arguments about the essence of Smith’s contribution to economics and the role that Smith’s ideas could play in shaping public policy.